 Talk to an expert

-Over recent years, New Zealand real estate has experienced significant increases in value, though unfortunately for property investors, rental incomes have not experienced the same growth rates.
+Over recent years, many areas of New Zealand real estate have experienced significant increases in value, though unfortunately for property investors, rental incomes have not experienced the same growth rates.
+Additionally, most commentators agree that returns from New Zealand property over the next 10 or so years will not be the same as the last 10 or so years.
 This means that seeking advice from an expert, preferably an Authorised Financial Adviser (AFA), regarding affordability is a must.

 For your information, the downloadable PDF to the right is a graphic display of annual returns for various asset classes (types of investment), ranked from best to worst across the last 10 years.
-In dark green it displays the yearly return for New Zealand property.
+It displays the yearly return for New Zealand property in dark green.

 Owing to years of growth in residential property, the capital gain from real estate has been a great way for many Kiwis to build wealth for retirement.
 As rental income in relation to property value is now typically quite low in the main centres of New Zealand, it can be tough to live off the rent after all expenses are paid.